HPH-Fabrication-Addins/cinx-api-docs/source/includes/_returns.md

 ## Return Definition
 ### CINX Object Defintion - Requisition

-A CINX Return is a contractor initiatd process of returning previously purchased products to the vendor from which it was sourced.
+A CINX Return is a contractor initiated process of returning previously purchased products to the vendor from which it was sourced.
 Part of the return process is receiving an RMA from a vendor which will be attached the the return.
 In CINX an organization may establish the return reasons and actions that are avaialable to users when returning products.

 **Dependencies and Business Rules**